microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

 # Build a GraphQL API for RAG applications

-In this section of the lab, you will be deploying a GraphQL API that uses embeddings, vector similarity search, and relational data to return a set of Adventure Works products that could be used by a chat application leveraging a Large Language Model (LLM).
-In essence, putting all the pieces together in the previous sections.
+In this section of the lab, you will be deploying a GraphQL API that uses embeddings, vector similarity search, and relational data to return a set of products that could be used by a chat application leveraging a Large Language Model (LLM).

-In the section of the lab, you will create a stored procedure that will be used by the GraphQL API for taking in questions and returning products.
+In this section, we will create a stored procedure that will be used by the GraphQL API for taking in questions and returning products.

 ## Creating the stored procedure used by the GraphQL API

-1. Run the following SQL in a blank query editor in Microsoft Fabric:
+1. Run the following T-SQL in a new query window:

     ```SQL-notype
-    create or alter procedure [dbo].[find_products]
+    CREATE or ALTER PROCEDURE [SalesLT].[find_products]
     @text nvarchar(max),
     @top int = 10,
     @min_similarity decimal(19,16) = 0.80
     as
     if (@text is null) return;
     DECLARE @retval int, @qv vector(1536);
-    exec @retval = dbo.create_embeddings @text, @qv output;
+    exec @retval = SalesLT.create_embeddings @text, @qv output;
     if (@retval != 0) return;
     with vector_results as (
     SELECT